 “So while I can still put a sentence together, I shall go and do my bit to talk about this disease and raise awareness about it.”

 Trey Gray, drummer for country music duo Brooks & Dunn.
-Fox25 in Oklahoma City did a feature on Trey and his condition.
+Trey is next in our list of Celebrities With Huntingtons Disease.
+Fox25 in Oklahoma City did a feature on him and his condition.
 Watch:

 Gray was diagnosed with Huntington’s in 2003 although he suspected he had it because his mother and uncle also had the disease.
 Like Charles, Gray is involved in HD — short for Hungtington’s Disease — public awareness and education campaigns.
 He does not let his condition get him down but is worried about his children who have a 50-50 chance of getting HD.